-Some of this is “science”, some of it is “art”, and there’s also a huge bit of “guessing” involved.
+Some of this is “science”, some of it is “art”, and there’s also a huge bit of guessing involved.
 So how can you go about figuring out what type of blanket to use, and when?
-For more info on what denier and fill mean, you can read this article here.
+Learn about denier, fill, sizing, and more here.

 A horse that has even the slightest chance to be outside must have a waterproof blanket.